Developing sensor technology for research application

 9. Baeckert, M. et al. Performance of modern syringe infusion pump assemblies at low infusion rates in the perioperative setting.
 Br J Anaesth 124, 173–182 (2020).

-Absolutely!
-Our sensors are also undergoing testing for various biomedical applications requiring flow sensing.
-Contact us for more details.
+Our sensor technology is being explored for various biomedical applications requiring flow sensing.
+Contact us to discuss potential research collaborations.

 Currently in the design/development stage with a Technology Readiness Level (TRL) of 4.
 We're conducting preclinical tests (ex vivo and in vitro) to create a fully functional prototype.

 Sencilia, founded in September 2021, spun out from the University of Groningen with the mission to enhance the safety of IV infusion therapy for vulnerable patients.
 Our innovative flow sensor technology is being developed in collaboration with renowned partners such as Erasmus Medical Center and the University Medical Center Groningen.
-We plan to launch our first product, Rely-V, in early 2026, with the vision of becoming the standard of care in IV infusion therapy by 2030.
+We are currently developing Rely-V™ technology, with the vision of becoming the standard of care in IV infusion therapy by 2030.